pokepress/TCGRandomizer/README.md

 * Skip the tutorial battle entirely (based on Sanqui's solution-used with permission)
 * Play as Mint from the Japan-only sequel (based on NikcDC's patch-used with permission)
 * Insert the illusion cards (normally only available via Card Pop!) randomly into in-game sets, or treat them as promos (available via the Challenge Cup after the two built-in Challenges)
+* Prevent boss characters (Club Masters, Grand Masters, and Ronald) from manipulating their opening hand at the start of a battle

 #### <b>Current bugs or flaws</b>